Menu

 My MAT D92 student and I are gearing up to write a piece for Bridges.
 We’re going to submit a workshop somewhat similar to the workshop at EMF.
 It’ll be about string figures, braids, etc. The usual Parker shenanigans.

 We learned to play Schnapsen during our anniversary date.
 It’s an elegant card game.
 Trick-taking, folky, tight, strategic.
-There is a lot of depth here.
-I can understand why people play it seriously in tournaments.
+I understand why people play it seriously in tournaments; there is a lot of depth here.
 I wish we’d learned it sooner since it really suits our tastes!

 I put together a little video1 showing Koura with the Osage extension.